JCDM122300/cHW/homework/algorithms/README.md

 if you dont want to do that use the cygwin project https://www.cygwin.com/ and install the right tools

+once you have the tools you want to run
+`make` in the source directory of the algorithms project. this will compile and run your program

+once you are done run `make clean` to clean up your workspace (there is a .gitignore file that will keep your repo clean)

 #### advanced
 if you are really stuck on gcc for a compiler, modify the makefile and set `CC` to `gcc` instead of clang